Automate Google Lighthouse with Python for SEO Reports

 Automating the Scan

-If your Lighthouse script is working well when you run it manually, it’s time to automate it.
-Luckily, Linux already supplies us with a solution by using the crontab.
-The crontab stores entries of scripts where you can dictate when to execute them (like a scheduler).
-You have lots of flexibility with how you schedule your script (any time of day, day of the week, day of the month, etc.).
+If your Lighthouse script runs correctly when executed manually, it’s time to automate it.
+Linux provides a built-in scheduler via crontab.
+The crontab stores scheduled entries and lets you dictate when to execute them (time of day, day of week, day of month, etc.).

-But first, if you are going this route you should add a shebang to the very top of your script, it tells Linux to run the script using Python3:
+But first, add a shebang to the very top of your script; it tells Linux to run the script using Python 3:

 #!/usr/bin/python3